slp-rl/slamkit/README.md

 to develop this open source and contribute see [Contributing](#contributing).

 ## Installation
-The code was tested with `python=3.12`, but should also work with other python versions.
+The code was tested with `python>=3.11`, but should also work with slightly older python versions.
 Install as below:
 ```
 cd slamkit
 pip install -e .
 ```

-Note that this installs minimal requirements, and some features may require additional installation.
-For instance, the Vocoder is based on textlesslib [`fairseq`](https://github.com/facebookresearch/textlesslib) so see their installation guide for more details if you plan to use it.

 ## Usage
 ❗If you are only interested in evaluating or generating with a pre-trained SpeechLM, you can skip